neuronic-ai/autogpt-ui/README.md

 - Containerized with API backend, worker and frontend along with supporting containers

 #### Release 1.2:
- - Built on AutoGPT Stable
+ - Built on AutoGPT 0.4.4
+ - Can choose what AutoGPT branch to use on build
  - Supports everything that Release1.0 supports except for the resume function
  - Support for Rapid Tasks: Execute a single tasks in a rapid manner without any hassle.
  - Plugins: Add more functionalities to your interface with an array of popular plugins support